ScalpelRed/MLog-path-tracer/README.md

 A coordinate-dependent pseudo-random noise is being added to the color of the sky.
 This can be used to add stars or noise to it.
 - Stars color is the color of the noise.
 Values contrast to sky color can be used for stars, while similar colors can be used for noise,
 - Stars threshold is the amount of sky having the color of stars.
 Low numbers can be used for stars, while values around 0.5 can be used to add noise,
-- Stars size is the size of one noise cell, it's considered to be in radians: 0 makes stars invisible, while ~3.14 makes cell size equal to the entire sky.
+- Stars size is the size of one noise cell, it's considered to be in radians: 0 makes stars invisible, ~6.28 makes cell size equal to the entire sky.

 # How to edit GPU code
 As long as you're not trying to change rendering algorithm, changing GPU code is unnecessary.
 However, if you still want to do it, changed code should be put into each GPU and procIndex should be changed to this GPU's index.
 You can do it manually or use some special tool (original machine was done with modified version of the game)